swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

 Debugging memory leaks in Swift on macOS and Linux environments can be done using different tools and techniques, each with distinct strengths and usability.

-### Basic troubleshooting steps include:
+### Basic troubleshooting includes:

+* Using profiling tools.
+* Reviewing code and identifying potential leaks.
+* Enabling debug memory allocation features.

-1. Using profiling tools provided by the respective operating systems and development environments to identify and analyze memory usage.
+**1. Using profiling tools** provided by the respective operating systems and development environments to identify and analyze memory usage.

-    **For macOS**, [Memory Graph Debugger](https://developer.apple.com/documentation/xcode/gathering-information-about-memory-use#Inspect-the-debug-memory-graph) and this [Detect and diagnose memory issues](https://developer.apple.com/videos/play/wwdc2021/10180/) video are helpful.
+*For macOS*: [Memory Graph Debugger](https://developer.apple.com/documentation/xcode/gathering-information-about-memory-use#Inspect-the-debug-memory-graph) and this [Detect and diagnose memory issues](https://developer.apple.com/videos/play/wwdc2021/10180/) video are helpful.
 You can also use the [Xcode Instruments](https://help.apple.com/instruments/mac/10.0/#/dev022f987b) tool for various profiling instruments including the [Allocations instrument](https://developer.apple.com/documentation/xcode/gathering-information-about-memory-use#Profile-your-app-using-the-Allocations-instrument) to track memory allocation and deallocation in your Swift code.

-    **For Linux**, you can use tools like [Valgrind](https://valgrind.org/) or [Heaptrack](https://github.com/KDE/heaptrack) to profile your application as shown in the examples below.
+*For Linux*: You can use tools like [Valgrind](https://valgrind.org/) or [Heaptrack](https://github.com/KDE/heaptrack) to profile your application as shown in the examples below.
 Although these tools are primarily used for C/C++ code, they can also work with Swift.

-  2. Reviewing code and identifying potential leaks to examine your code for any potential areas where memory leaks may occur.
+**2. Reviewing code and identifying potential leaks** to examine your code for any potential areas where memory leaks may occur.
 Common sources of leaks include retained references or unbalanced retain-release cycles, which rarely apply to Swift since it performs [automatic reference counting (ARC)](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/automaticreferencecounting/).

-**Note:** Memory leaks can occur in Swift if there are substantial reference cycles between objects that involve closures or if objects hold references to external resources that are not released properly.
+> Note: Memory leaks can occur in Swift if there are substantial reference cycles between objects that involve closures or if objects hold references to external resources that are not released properly.
 However, the likelihood of such issues is significantly reduced through the automatic memory management's ability to add and remove references, making sources of leaks like retained references and unbalanced retain-release cycles less common in Swift code.

-  3. Enabling debug memory allocation features allows you to get additional information about objects and their memory allocations.
+**3. Enabling debug memory allocation features** allows you to get additional information about objects and their memory allocations.

-**On macOS**, you can enable Zombie Objects using Xcode or use [MallocStackLogging](https://developer.apple.com/videos/play/wwdc2022/10106/) to detect over-released or accessed deallocated objects.
+*On macOS*: You can enable Zombie Objects using Xcode or use [MallocStackLogging](https://developer.apple.com/videos/play/wwdc2022/10106/) to detect over-released or accessed deallocated objects.

 To enable Zombie Objects:
 1. Open your Xcode project.